nihilok/assistants/README.md

 - `/threads` - List and select threads
 - `/last` - Retrieve last message

-Use the `claude` command for Anthropic models:
+Use the `claude` command for Anthropic models (Now defaults to Claude 4):

 ```bash
 claude -e  # Open editor for Claude